Mystixor/VehiclePhyModeler/README.md

-# CarCollisionCustomizer
+# VehiclePhyModeler
-CarCollisionCustomizer is a tool set to modify the collision and part of the physics of the Trackmania vehicles.
+VehiclePhyModeler is a tool set to modify the collision and part of the physics of the Trackmania vehicles.
 # How to use
 1. Drag a `VehiclePhyModel.Gbx` file onto the executable, the hitbox will be extracted to a human-readable JSON file.
 2. Edit the JSON, or simply keep everything as it is.